w3f/Grants-Program/applications/sol2ink-follow-up.md

 ### Overview

-**We have decided to describe a full roadmap of an OpenBrush here, with estimates.
+**We have decided to describe a full roadmap of an Sol2Ink here, with estimates.
 However, the funding we request at this stage is for milestone 2.**

 * **Total Estimated Duration:** 10 weeks
 * **Full-Time Equivalent (FTE):** 2-2.5